FrangipaneTeam/terraform-plugin-framework-planmodifiers/docs/stringplanmodifier/index.md

 # StringPlanModifiers

 String plan modifiers are used to modify the plan of a string attribute.
-I will be used into the `PlanModifiers` field of the `schema.StringAttribute` struct.
+It will be used into the `PlanModifiers` field of the `schema.StringAttribute` struct.

 ## How to use it